emqx/cloud-docs/en_US/price/calculator.md

 ![calculator](./_assets/calculator_serverless.png)

-You can check the price of Dedicated plas by selecting the specification.
+You can check the price of Dedicated plans by selecting the specification.

 ![calculator](./_assets/calculator_dedicated.png)